Who can witness a Power of Attorney?

 There are specific rules and restrictions about who can witness a Power of Attorney in Ontario.
 Did you know that Notary Pro offers virtual witnessing services and can provide both witnesses for you?
 Click here to learn more.

-Powers of attorney are important documents with specific legal restrictions on who can witness the signature of the grantor and of the attorney.
-The restrictions are the law and cannot be ignored.
+In Ontario, a Power of Attorney is an important document with specific legal restrictions on who can witness the signature of the grantor (i.e., you) and of the attorney (the person you are giving power).
+These witness restrictions are the law in Ontario and cannot be ignored.

 Powers of attorney require execution by the grantor (the person giving the power of attorney) in the presence of two witnesses, each of whom must sign the document as witnesses (Substitute Decisions Act, s.
 10(1)).
-Certain persons are disqualified as witnesses:
+The following people are disqualified as potential witnesses: